entity-framework-herencia

 Normalization🔴 Low🟢 High🟡 Medium

-Space usage🔴 Inefficient🟢 Efficient🟡 Redundant
+Space Usage🔴 Inefficient🟢 Efficient🟡 Redundant

-Schema complexity🟢 Simple🔴 Complex🔴 Complex
+Schema Complexity🟢 Simple🔴 Complex🔴 Complex

-Classes for the Example
+Classes for the Examples

 public class Animal